OceanRamen/Saturn/README.md

 # Saturn - Quality of life mod for Balatro

-**Saturn** is a lovely mod for [Balatro](https://www.playbalatro.com/) which introduces some Quality of Life features for better game expirience on endless mode.
+**Saturn** is a [Lovely](https://github.com/ethangreen-dev/lovely-injector) mod for [Balatro](https://www.playbalatro.com/) which introduces some Quality of Life features for better game experience on endless mode.

 ## Features